 It would also help to consider how often your dog rubs its face on things.
 If it is doing it constantly, it would be more likely to be due to something more serious such as something causing it to be anxious or fearful, bad allergies or obsessive-compulsive disorder and it would likely help to get professional help.
 Whereas, if it does it once or twice daily, it would be more likely to be that it is doing it due to something such as being itchy at the time.

-What to do about your dog rubbing its face on everything
+How to get my dog to stop rubbing its face on everything?

 Below are some options you have when dealing with the behavior.